iTwin/itwinjs-core/docs/learning/ECSqlReference/Literals.md

 # NULL, NUMBER, STRING & BOOLEAN Literals

-ECSQL support following primitive types but not all can be declared as literal in ECSQL though can be inserted/updated and queried in ECSQL.
+ECSQL supports the following primitive types.
+Not all can be declared as literals in ECSQL, though they can be inserted/updated and queried in ECSQL.

 | Type      | Declared in ECSQL | Descriptions                                |
 | --------- | ----------------- | ------------------------------------------- |